ChristopherBenjaminHemmens/ChristopherBenjaminHemmens/README.md

 - 👋 Hi nerds!
 I’m Christopher but you can call me Chris.
-I'm a Dutch born Northern-Irish grown culchie living in The Netherlands.
+I'm a Dutch born Northern-Irish grown culchie Web Developer living in The Netherlands.
 - 📑 I'm primarily self-taught by stuff other people put on the internet.
 I have several years of professional experience as a Web Developer.
 I started programming at a young age as a hobby.
 - 🎓 I've been to school before.
 I have a college degree in Application Development and have studied Software Engineering.
 - 👀 I’m interested in reality and birds because birds aren't real.
 I also have a fasination for computer hardware.